 17. How Did Charles Darwin Become A Scientist

 - Darwin’s aim in life was to be a clergyman.

-- But he had always been interested in collecting objects and travelling, and he was first intrigued when he studied fossils in the Pacific Islands and the Galapagos Archipelago.
+- But he had always been interested in collecting objects and traveling, and he was first intrigued when he studied fossils in the Pacific Islands and the Galapagos Archipelago.

-- He had never intended to be a scientist, but he ended up becoming one because he discovered that it is possible for one type of animal to evolve into different species as it adapts to its environment.
+- He had never intended to be a scientist, but he ended up becoming one because he discovered that one type of animal can evolve into different species as it adapts to its environment.

 18. Why Did Charles Darwin Become A Scientist

 - Darwin’s family, including his grandparents, were involved in science to some extent.